-The following sets out four criteria used to identify Strategically Located Land (SLL) for land reform in the Central Karoo.
-These criteria will be generally used to inform the acquisition of farms in rural areas for land reform purposes.
+The following sets out five criteria must be used to identify Strategically Located Land (SLL) for land reform in the Central Karoo.
+These criteria should be generally used to inform the acquisition of farms in rural areas for land reform purposes.

 - The farm should fall within the Farmer Production Support Unit (FPSU) catchment area, which indicates its proximity to the nearest town, potential markets and accessibility to the District road network.
-The FBSU catchment area is defined as being within 60 km of an FBSU. - 2.
-The farm should not contain significant amounts of Spatial Planning Categories (SPC) or Biodiversity Spatial Planning area that indicates it as sensitive or having constraints (i.e. in a core or buffer SPC).
-Ideally, an Agricultural SPC is the most suitable land for acquisition purposes. - 3.
+The FPSU catchment area is defined as being within 60 km of an FPSU. - 2.
+The farm must not fall within a Spatial Planning Category (SPC) or Biodiversity Spatial Plan area that indicates it as sensitive or having significant constraints (i.e. in a core or buffer SPC).
+Ideally, an Agricultural SPC is considered to be the most suitable land for acquisition purposes.
+This may not be a consideration if the farm is intended to be used for tourism (non-farming) purposes due to its natural beauty or if the intent is to sustainably harvest biodiversity (such as fynbos). - 3.
 The farm should not contain significant amounts of steep slopes (i.e. slopes above 12%). - 4.
-Land ownership determination: ideally, unused or under-utilised state owned land should be considered above private farms, unless these are available for acquisition purposes or are determined to be crucial to settling a land claim for a parcel of land.
+Land ownership: state owned land should be first considered for land reform purposes, before